 I still can’t believe I actually had to páy the hair dresser to get it looking like that…

 Why don’t you let your hair grow a little longer

 I took a look.
 Indeed: his hair was finally looking normal again.

 ‘Why don’t you let it grow for a while longer,’ I tried.
 ‘And then comb it back, instead of letting it hang like a curtain across your face.’

 ‘But you would look so good,’ I tried.
 ‘You’re such a handsome boy, and it’s alright to show it!’

-'Mom, why don't you just give up,' Jan advised me.
+‘Mom, why don’t you just give up,’ he advised me.

-For a moment there was silence, then he said: 'But now you've told me, it's no longer a secret.'
+For a moment there was silence, then he said: ‘But now that you’ve told me, it’s no longer a secret, is it.’